The eye-catching waxflower spreads good feelings. The plant is cheerful, summery and has a waxy texture, as the name suggests.

 COLOURS AND SHAPES

-The waxflower originates from South Asia and Australia.
-The French botanist René Louiche Desfontaines gave the genus of the name Chamelaucium in 1819.
-We don’t know why he chose this name.
-The genus currently contains fourteen species.
+The waxflower originally comes from the south west of Western Australia.
+French botanist René Louiche Desfontaines gave the plant genus the botanical name Chamelaucium in 1819.
+There are currently fourteen species of waxflower.